 A well-made and properly placed dental crown will typically last up to 15 years.
 It’s critical to maintain good oral health habits to enhance your crown’s longevity.
-These practices include brushing twice per day, flossing once per day, and seeing your dentist every 6 months for a professional cleaning and exam.
+These practices include brushing twice per day, flossing once per day, and seeing your dentist in Rancho Mission Viejo every 6 months for a professional cleaning and exam.
 Same-day crowns can be a little less durable, but they can still last several years with proper care.

 You can treat your dental crown just like a natural tooth.
 Make sure you brush twice a day for at least two minutes, ensuring you scrub the full surface of every tooth.
 You should floss at least once per day, preferably at night.
 This should only take a few minutes, but be sure to floss against the tooth and below the gum line.
 You should also see your dentist every six months for a check-up to make sure that your dental work and teeth are healthy.